Instant Pot Whole Chicken

 • Lemon.
 Stuffing the chicken with lemon wedges creates a deeper and more balanced flavor.

 • Spices.
-I use a blend of garlic powder, onion powder, and paprika to rub over the chicken.
+I used a blend of garlic powder, onion powder, and paprika to rub over the chicken.

 • Olive oil.
 To mix with the spices and rub inside and outside the chicken.

-• Chicken broth.
-While you can use water too, using chicken broth makes the drippings more flavorful.
+• Chicken stock.
+While you can also use water, chicken broth makes the drippings more flavorful.

 stuffed whole chicken.